PhilipYip1988/windows-11-installation-guide/readme.md

 <details>
 <summary>Notes on Internal Drive</summary>

-> In my testing Windows 11 performs acceptably on a system with a SSD internal drive and is practically unusable on a system with a HDD internal drive.
+> In my testing Windows 11 performs acceptably on a system with a SSD internal drive and is practically unusable on a system with a HDD internal drive which has a much slower access time.

 > 500 GB SSDs are now very affordable and any HDD should be replaced before attempted installation of Windows 11.

+> Look at your systems Service Manual, to see how hard it is to access the internal drive and to check if the internal drive is replacable or soldered onto the motherboard (this is not normally done with hard drives which are bulkier).
+[Dell: Manuals](https://www.dell.com/support/home/en-uk?app=manuals).

 </details>